-Unfortunately I’ve had to put poor Nautica on the back burner for the past few weeks or so, but never fear, we are back to work!
+Unfortunately, I’ve had to put poor Nautica on the back burner for the past few weeks or so, but never fear, we are back to work!
 Just to clarify, I have still been riding him, just not at the same amount and intensity that we had been in the weeks prior.
 More on him in a post coming soon.

-For now, I have to side track a little bit and brag on my other horse, Lacy.
+For now, I have to sidetrack a little bit and brag on my other horse, Lacy.

 Lacy is my little rescue horse.
 She’s an off-track thoroughbred with a new life as an event pony.
 I’ve owned Lacy for about three years and it’s been a slow restart.
 She was my first OTTB retraining project, purchased while I was in college and while Nautica was recovering from his sacrum fracture.
 I had to learn a lot on my own, paying all of my dues in “basics 101” and then some.
 I would find out later that Lacy is a very sensitive mare and that she comes with a little baggage from her previous lifestyle.
 I also found out that Lacy is fairly athletic and talented with an aptitude for jumping.
 After making all of our various first-thoroughbred mistakes and finishing up my final two years of school, we finally settled down and got under a trainer.
 Thank goodness!
 We desperately needed some direction.

-For the past ten months I’ve been working as a working student and assistant for Cotton Meadows Farm under Debi Crowley in Alabama.
+For the past ten months, I’ve been working as a working student and assistant for Cotton Meadows Farm under Debi Crowley in Alabama.
 While there, Lacy and I have been working hard on training as an eventing duo.
 It’s been a long time coming, but on April 20th we entered our first recognized horse trial hosted at River Glen Equestrian Park in New Market, Tennessee.

-The day of the show I entered the dressage ring with some anxiety.
+On the day of the show, I entered the dressage ring with some anxiety.
 I don’t remember much of what happened once the bell rang.
 Thank goodness Intro C and I go way back.
 Even with the new 2019 tests, I can do Intro C in my sleep!
 Judging from our video, Lacy was a little bit above the contact, but reasonably so and maintaining a pleasant and rhythmic tempo in all her gaits.
 Overall she was lovely!
 We scored a generous 38.8 for what it was.
 I was very happy with her.

 By stadium Lacy much more responsive to my half-halts.
 She was good and tired.
 Thankfully, tired Lacy still requires very little to move her forward; the perfect time to jump her.
 Thank you, eventers!
 I like this adjustable Lacy.
 She jumped with a little less of the snappy, knees-to-nose action she had in XC, but still cleared the tiny 2’3 stadium fences with room to spare.
 I think she was a little offended at the height, or at the very least bored.
-First show, first double clear!
+Our first show, first double clear!

 So that was my first recognized horse trial.
 We’re planning to hit a few schooling shows in the next few weeks or so along with a confident move-up to beginner novice before going the recognized route again!
-Bring it on; this saddleseat-hunter eq-dressage rider is ready!
+Bring it on; this saddleseat-hunter-eq-dressage rider is ready!